-§21-5-5 [Formal and contested] Contested hearings; notice of

-hearing. (a) The commission shall give at least [five] fifteen days' notice to the respondent prior to [the] a contested hearing, unless such notice is waived in writing by the respondent.
+§21-5-5 Contested hearings; notice of hearing. (a) The commission shall give at least fifteen days' notice to the respondent prior to a contested hearing, unless such notice is waived in writing by the respondent.
 The notice shall state the date, time, place, and nature of the hearing; the legal authority under which the hearing is held; the particular sections of the statutes or rules involved; and the fact that the respondent may retain counsel if desired.

 (b) The hearing may be continued from day to day or adjourned to a later day or to a different place without notice other than the announcement thereof at a hearing by the commission.

-[Eff July 13, 1981; am and comp] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS
+(c) The commission shall publish the notice of hearing, along with the charge, further statement of alleged violation, and any responses thereto, on its website within a reasonable period of time after issuance of the notice of hearing.
+[Eff July 13, 1981; am and comp NOV 2 8 2020 ] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-9, 91-9.5, 97-6)